PUBLIC OFFICERS IN GENERAL

 (b) An ongoing annual benefit in an amount not less than seventy-five thousand dollars ($75,000) per year, to be adjusted every four (4) years pursuant to an actuarial study to determine the change in average public safety officer benefits over the previous four (4) years.

-(5) A public safety officer who seeks to obtain benefits under this section shall apply to the retirement board within twelve (12) months of the date of the incident resulting in the public safety officer’s catastrophic injury.
+(6) A public safety officer, the public safety officer’s surviving spouse, or the public safety officer’s surviving dependent child who seeks to obtain benefits under this section shall apply to the retirement board within twelve (12) months of the date of the incident resulting in the public safety officer’s catastrophic injury.
 No benefit shall be payable unless the retirement board determines eligibility pursuant to the requirements of this section.
 A public safety officer’s refusal to submit to a medical examination ordered by the board before the commencement of a catastrophic line of duty benefit or at any reasonable time thereafter shall constitute proof that the member is not eligible for the benefits provided for in this section.

-(8) It is the intent of the legislature that this benefit shall be funded solely by public safety officers in perpetuity and not by an employer as defined in section 59-1302(15), Idaho Code.
+(9) It is the intent of the legislature that this benefit shall be funded solely by public safety officers in perpetuity and not by an employer as defined in section 59-1302(15), Idaho Code.
 Therefore, the costs associated with providing this benefit as determined by the board shall be paid solely by public safety officers.
 An actuarial cost analysis of the benefit will be performed every four (4) years by the board.
+However, in instances involving a catastrophic injury that results in death, the first one hundred thousand dollars ($100,000) of the benefit shall be paid for by the employers of public safety officers as an additional contribution component separate and distinct from all other obligations under this chapter.
+The portion of costs to be paid by the employers of public safety officers pursuant to this subsection is a continuation of how such costs were previously paid for public safety officer death benefits.
+Such costs shall be paid in a manner as determined by the board.

 History: